Updating Sailfish OS

 Updating at the command line

-If the device keeps failing to indicate the availability of Sailfish OS updates, it may be possible to get them with the following commands (this requires the Developer mode, SSH password, and Terminal app (see “Settings > System > Developer mode”).
+If the device keeps failing to indicate the availability of Sailfish OS updates, it may be possible to get them with the following commands (this requires the Developer mode, SSH password, and Terminal app (see “Settings > System > Developer tools”).
 If you need help with the commands below, read this help article on Developer mode or contact Jolla Customer Support.

 The way of working here is to download and install the stop releases one by one with the command set below (an example), and then, eventually, the latest public release.